Danielle Caruana, aka Mama Kin, knows all too well that in the music business there is music and then there is business. It simply can’t be avoided.

 They began the process on an online forum called I Heart Songwriting (www.iheartsongwritingclub.com) which groups 10 songwriters who are given a one-word-prompt every week for each to write a song within the space of an hour.

 At the end of 10 weeks Caruana and Spender each had 10 songs with which they came together and reworked for the album.
 The core was good songs, not gospel songs for a choir, the songwriting quality was important.

 “It was a public yet private process at the same time,” Caruana notes, “which also felt very safe.”

 The choir shows have become a reality and now that the album has been released there’s even a vinyl edition, which has been met with no end of excitement.

 “It’s like a coming of age,” Caruana says.
 “A rite of passage.
 It’s gone from licking envelopes to putting a wax seal on it.
 It feels like you’re really backing yourself but at the same time a little indulgent (laughs).

 “It seemed like a hair-brained idea at the time,” Caruana admits.
-“So to be eight months into rolling that out and to have done that over 10 times and now releasing an album with that as the central construct to the process feels like a bizarre dream come true.”
+“So to be eight months into rolling that out and releasing an album with that as the central construct to the process feels like a bizarre dream come true.”

 Mama Kin Spender will perform as part of Blues At Bridgetown (November 9-11) with Margaret River's The Chorale Sea.
 Tickets available via https://bluesatbridgetown.com.au/festival-tickets/